Gift-Alago/customer_ticket_analysis/README.md

 ---

 ### 3. 🔁 Repeated Tickets for the Same Issue
-To identify customers who have submitted multiple tickets for the same issue, I analyzed by counting the occurances and categorized it by "customer-email" and "ticket-subject".
+To identify customers who have submitted multiple tickets for the same issue, I counted the occurances and categorized it by "customer-email" and "ticket-subject".
 The (HAVING COUNT(*)>1) condition ensures that only repeated issues are included.

 ```sql
 SELECT